gvwilson/sensibleadventures/cloudherd/new.md

 The boy nodded and raised it to his lips to blow two long notes, *dee* *dah*.
 Big Blue obediently turned and drifted over to the platform.
-As soon as he was within reach, Rash reached out and pressed his hand against the cloud, blowing the same two notes again.
-It was hard to train a cloud to answer to sound---to anything other than mind-speech---but it was one of the hundred skills the teens had to master if they hoped to ride the giant creatures on their own some day.
+It was hard to train a cloud to answer to sound, and much less reliable than mind-speech, but it was one of the hundred skills the teens had to master if they hoped to ride the giant creatures on their own some day.

-Aft brought Pillow up to the platform next to Big Blue and stepped off nonchalantly.
+Aft brought Pillow up next to Big Blue and stepped off nonchalantly.
 With a mutter and a glare, Grappa Gas told the teenagers to get on, get on, they didn't have all day.
 He and Granna Fee followed.
 "Oof," Noxy's grandmother said as she sat cross-legged.
 "That's not as easy as it used to be."
 But then she smiled like the girl she had once been and put her arm around Noxy.
 Her granddaughter leaned against her the way she had so many times before, wondering when and how her grandmother had grown so small.

 Behind them, Rash nudged Sensy with his elbow.
 "You can lean on me if you get cold, you know."